-When making International Transfers, you may have the option to pay a Correspondent Bank Cover Fee, which is a fee that applies to your transfer to cover any intermediary/correspondent bank charges depending on where the payment has been made.
+There are fees when making International Transfers.
+Correspondent (or intermediary) bank fees are in addition to the International Transfer fee you pay HSBC.
+You may have the option to pay a Correspondent Bank Cover Fee to HSBC, which is a fee that applies to your transfer to cover any intermediary/correspondent bank charges depending on where the payment has been made.
+Some local country clearing systems may not recognise that you have paid to cover any correspondent bank fees, and additional fees may pass on to your beneficiary.
+In these situations, we can attempt to recover these fees for your beneficiary.
 Note the Correspondent Bank Cover Fee does not cover any fees that may be charged by the receiving bank.